 If tomorrow’s traffic interval is 950–1,050, you provision for 1,050 and get on with your day.
 If it’s 700–1,300, the same centre demands a different plan entirely — autoscaling, a buffer, a fallback.
 Same point prediction, opposite decisions, and the only thing that changed was the width.
 Which is why a forecast handed to whoever signs off the budget should never arrive as a lone number: strip the interval off and you’ve quietly made the decision for them — and hidden that you did.

 Once that clicks, a bare point prediction starts to look like a dashboard showing only the average.
 Technically true.
 Practically not enough to act on.
-The part you can actually use was always the spread around it.

 This article is part of a series drawn from Thinking in Uncertainty, a book that teaches data science to experienced software engineers.